England–Wales border: English and Welsh boundaries

 National League North football club Chester F.C.'s ground at Deva Stadium straddles the border, with the car park and some of the offices in England but the pitch in Wales.
-In the 2021–22 season, the club were threatened with legal action for failing to apply the COVID-19 regulations applying in Wales and allowing crowds to attend matches at the ground.
+In the 2021–22 season, the club was threatened with legal action for failing to apply the COVID-19 regulations applying in Wales and allowing crowds to attend matches at the ground.

+In Saltney, near Chester, there is a street called Boundary Lane that runs down the England-Wales border.
+There are a number of houses on the street that straddle both countries, with the majority of residents living in England or Wales, depending on which side of the street they reside in.

 A competition was launched in 2005 to design one or more new iconic images, along the same lines as the "Angel of the North", to be placed at the borders of Wales.
 This became known as the "Landmark Wales" project, and a shortlist of 15 proposals was unveiled in 2007.
 However, the proposal was shelved after it failed to receive Lottery funding.

 The main road links over the border in the south are the M4 Second Severn Crossing and the M48 Severn Bridge.

 In July 2017, the Welsh Secretary, Alun Cairns, announced that tolls would be abolished at the end of 2018, claiming that this would boost the South Wales economy by around £100m a year.
 In September 2017, Cairns confirmed that tolls would be reduced in January 2018 when VAT was removed.
 All tolls ceased on 17 December 2018.

-Lost Lands of Wales

-The Lost Lands of Wales was a minor political idea of the mid-1960s which called into question the status of areas along the east side of the England–Wales border, which its proponents regarded as Welsh.
-The idea related to parts of the counties of Cheshire, Gloucestershire, Herefordshire and Shropshire.

-The Lost Lands Liberation League was reportedly a minor group in the 1960s claiming to recover the "Lost Lands" for Wales.
-Some Welsh nationalist organisations have campaigned on the issue, although Plaid Cymru does not.
-The group is associated with Gethin ap Gruffydd.